Government, Curriculum and Other Reports

 Make sure to look at the style notes

-• If a work has three or more group authors, the in-text citation is shortened by, including the name of only the first author plus "et al." in every citation.
+• If a work has three or more group authors, the in-text citation is shortened by including the name of first group author plus "et al." in every citation.

 • For a work with one or two authors, include the author name(s) in every citation.